cytoscape/cytoscape-manual/docs/Styles.md

 <a id="text_passthrough_mapping"> </a>
 #### Text Passthrough Mapping

-In Cytoscape 2.8.0 and later versions, the Passthrough Mapping can recognize some text representations of values.
-This means, if you have a string column named *Node Size Values*, you can directly map those values as the Node Size by setting "Node Size Values" as controlling column with **Node Size** "Passthrough Mapping".
+In Cytoscape 2.8.0 and later versions, the **Passthrough Mapping** can recognize some text representations of values.
+This means, if you have a string column named *Node Size Values*, you can directly map those values as the node size by setting "Node Size Values" as controlling column with **Node Size** "Passthrough Mapping".
 The following value types are supported: